6-Band Prompt Decomposition: The Complete Technical Guide

 Role: Narrows the output space to match your specification

-CONSTRAINTS is the single most important band.
+CONSTRAINTS is the most important band by far.
 It carries nearly half the output quality weight.
-I found this consistent across all 11 agents I studied, from code execution to content evaluation to memory management.
+I saw this in all 11 agents I studied, from code execution to content evaluation to memory management.

-Why is CONSTRAINTS dominant?
-Because LLMs are generative models, they produce the most likely completion given the context.
-Without constraints, "most likely" means "most generic."
-Constraints shift the distribution from generic to specific, from the model's default to your actual requirement.
+Why does CONSTRAINTS matter so much?
+Models produce the most likely completion given the context.
+Without constraints, "most likely" just means "most generic."
+Constraints push the output from generic to specific, from the model's default to what you actually need.

 Types of effective constraints: